DonatJR/ita_ws20/milestone/milestone.md

 #### Data - Reflection
 While doing the first assignment we kept asking ourselves why: why should we spend so much time looking for a conversion library or come up with regex expressions.
 We take it all back: *now* we understand why.
 By working with regex in the first assignment, it seemed natural to use this newly acquired knowledge for information extraction.
-Furthemore, after having tested out so many conversion libraries, we already knew which ones we could trust.
+Furthermore, after having tested out so many conversion libraries, we already knew which ones we could trust.

 We also believe in the power of recycling - this is where the second assignment comes into play.
-For the worldcloud of keywords and the top 10 keywords plot, we slightly modify our code from the simpsons' assignment.
+For the wordcloud of keywords and the top 10 keywords plot, we slightly modify our code from the simpsons' assignment.